Atu Zero

 Sharif Kunal bin Doli Sharif (born 20 April 1992), commonly known by his stage name Atu Zero, is a Malaysian actor and comedian.

 Early life

 Muhammad Syaiful, Sharif Kadir and Sharif Kunal are the sons of Sharif Doli, a traditional fisherman of Bajau descent and they are from Kudat, Sabah.
-With only RM$ 350 per month to their name, they had to had to struggle for a living with seven siblings.
+With only RM$ 350 per month to their name, they had to struggle for a living with seven siblings.
 The youngest of the three, Atu, has been sailing since he was six years old.
 He started working as a laborer for his uncle Faisal when he was 13 years old, earning between RM$5–10 per hour.
 In an interview with Leaderonomics, the three brothers acknowledge that they were a naughty group even as young children.